Pages

 Some xmgrace tips

 Xmgrace is a very nice piece of software to create publication quality figures.
-Even better is that it stores your data and graph layout options as plain text (which is especially nice in combination with subversion or perl scripts).
-But … Continue reading
+Even better is that it stores your data and graph layout options as plain text (which is especially nice in combination with subversion or scripts to edit … Continue reading

 Draw a helical wheel plot from a pdb file